shivannis/xandr-docs-public/xandr-docs/articles/monetize/view-legacy-insertion-order-details.md

 ---
 title: View Legacy Insertion Order Details
-description: The article provides guidance on accessing and reviewing information about legacy insertion orders. ms.date: 10/28/2023
+description: Learn how to access and review information about legacy insertion orders. ms.date: 10/28/2023
 ---

 # View legacy insertion order details

 > [!NOTE]
 > Legacy insertion orders are required for [default insertion order](create-a-guaranteed-delivery-line-item.md).
-For all other line items, we recommend the use of the default insertion order.
+For all other line items, we recommend the use of the [default insertion order](create-an-insertion-order.md).

 The **Insertion Order Details** screen shows you the settings and essential metrics for a specific insertion order, provides visualizations of the insertion order's performance, offers quick access to the insertion order's child objects, and more.